Bryangyw/1DREADME/README.md

 ## Tkinter

-Tkinter contains many Widgets that provides various controls, such as buttons, labels and text boxes used in a GUI application.
-These controls are commonly called widgets.
+Tkinter provides various controls, such as buttons, labels and text boxes used in a GUI application.
+These controls are commonly called Widgets.

 ## Dependencies